 What is the FROG?

 The FROG is the Foreshore Recording & Observation Group.
-It is is made up of 400+ volunteers who have been fully trained in foreshore recording techniques and health & safety and have been certificated by the TDP.
+It is is made up of 600+ volunteers who have been fully trained in foreshore recording techniques and health & safety and have been certificated by the Thames Discovery Programme (TDP).
 The FROG members work with the TDP archaeologists to record the archaeology of the foreshore during the summer season fieldwork, assist with training sessions for new members, participate in outreach events, and monitor the archaeology of the key sites of archaeological interest, found on the Thames foreshore.
 We hope that the FROG community continue to take responsibility for monitoring these key sites and other areas with archaeological remains on the foreshore for many years to come!

 Find Out More

 If you are interested in joining the FROG, information about future training events, and other activities, will be posted on our News and Events page..
 You can also search the FROG Blog archives for information about specific sites, and check the Links and Discover pages of our website for more online information about London, archaeology and the river.

 You can find out more about what’s involved in our FROG Training and what you could be doing as a FROG Member in our New FROG FAQs: